hello-rust/hello/README.md

 ### Why?

 Social media is hard.
 On one side, you would like to keep all platforms updated and share your creations with the world.
-On the other side maintaining them takes away a substantial amount of time from actually creating content.
+On the other side maintaining all of them takes away a substantial amount of time from actually creating content.

 You might say that this is not an important problem to solve - and I agree to some extent.
-But having a side-project next to work is a tough thing to handle and every little step that can be automated saves some time for more important things like family and friends.
+But having a side-project next to work is a tough thing to handle and every little step that can be automated saves some time for more important things like... uhm... family and friends?

 You might say that this is cheating - and you might be right.
-Submitting an article is a soulless work of honor should be done manually as a sign of respect to your audience.
-But guess what: most of your audience cares about your _content_ and not about your link submission on social media.
+Submitting an article is a soulless work of honor that should be done manually as a sign of *respect* (yo) to your audience.
+But guess what: most of your audience doesn't care about your link on social media, it cares about your _content_.

 You might say there are better tools - and that's true.
-There's buffer, which can do everything that this tool can and better.
-But I want a free tool under a permissive license that is easy to hack on.
+There's [Buffer](https://buffer.com/), which can do everything that this tool can, but better.
+Nevertheless, the goal is to build a free tool under a permissive license that is easy to hack on.

 Therefore I created **submit**.